Jericho1060/sb-approach-speed-control/readme.md

 # Approcah Script with speed control

-A script to secure your approach from a target and avoir collision.
+A script to secure your approach from a target and avoid collision.

 Showcase Video available here : [https://youtu.be/GqaKc3-UVYU](https://youtu.be/GqaKc3-UVYU)